NinjaSaif/AICodeReviewer/README.md

 # AICodeReviewer
 This is a PowerShell script that utilizes Ollama AI to review code and gives feedback.
-For me it beats the purpose of generating code using Copilot or ChatGPT.

 ## Features
 1. Scans all files in "$currentFolder" from code to documentation.